-Forth Valley Royal Hospital – a portrait in sound
+Forth Valley Royal – a portrait in sound

 The second programme in the ‘Bedside Radio’ series produced as part of a two-year period as digital artist in residence at Forth Valley Royal Hospital, Larbert, Scotland.